Journey to Fitness: Stories of Progress, Challenges, and Triumphs.

 Coach Philip.

 Are you a John, an Angela or the guy who loved the spin class?
 Make a realistic assessment of the shape you are in today and then make a start that fits your condition.
 Whether you are retired or not, it’s a lot easier to exercise if you have a regular time.
 The best trick is to have a schedule and a habit.
-Boring tip-if you are still working and you are going to make exercise a priority, you might have to go to bed a little earlier.

 X